 Easy to get to

 We flew from Chennai to Male through Colombo on SriLankan Airlines.
-Taj Exotica is located not too far from the Malé airport and is just a 20 minute boat ride away.
+I wish we had time see some of the highlights of Sri Lanka.
+Taj Exotica is located not too far from the Malé airport and is just a 20-minute boat ride away.
 You don’t have to take a seaplane there.
 To get to some of the Maldivian resorts that are located further away, you will have to take a seaplane, adding a few more $$ to the vacation budget.
 You can still opt for a scenic tour of Maldives on a seaplane to get a bird’s eye view of the atolls and islands sprinkled in this beautiful part of the Indian Ocean.
-A 15 minute session of photo flights will run you around $220 per person on the TransMaldivian Airline.
+A 15-minute session of photo flights will run you around $220 per person on the TransMaldivian Airline.

 Maldivian Welcome and Hospitality